Elimination is an important aspect of a puppy’s growth and development.

 If your puppy is still popping five times or more per day, and they are coming up to their first birthday, you should explore some of these factors that could be contributing to this frequency.

-Very young puppies, approximately two months old, will have to eliminate every two hours.
+Very young puppies, approximately two months old, will have to poop every two hours.

-Typically, they will need to poop anywhere from five to 20 minutes after eating.
+Typically, a puppy will need to poop anywhere from five to 20 minutes after eating.

 If you feed your furry friend three times per day, they should be pooping after each meal and possibly another time or two during the day.